team-popcorn/RGSoC2018/meetingWithAppMaintainer.md

     - Comments more on PRs than on individual commits
     - PR - change Addressbook & AddressBook to match just need to decide which way
     - kebab case or camel case for css sheets

+#### Testing
+    - Unit tests (for every function)
+    - Vcard tests (invalid vs valid, testing all actions)
+    - Integration tests (emulate user using the app)
+    - We will a date for a screen sharing session to show an example of testing